Generational Shifts in Trust: Why Gen Z Prefers AI for Guidance & Growth

 Why Are Gen Zers Turning to AI?

-A constellation of reasons underpins Gen Z's preference for AI over human input.
-Foremost, as first-generation digital natives, Gen Z's formative years were immersed in digital worlds.
+Several factors explain Gen Z’s preference for AI.
+As first-generation digital natives, Gen Z spent their formative years immersed in digital worlds.
 They matured alongside Siri, Alexa, and other AI interfaces; as such, seeking advice from a non-human entity isn't just second nature—it's often the first port of call among Gen Z users.

 In matters of mental well-being, AI presents a discreet outlet for support.
 Younger generations are expressing their lives online, where privacy is a flexible concept.
 When seeking help for sensitive concerns, Gen Zers may find anonymity with AI more comforting than opening up to a person who could potentially pass judgment.